 - Get off high ground, away from tall trees, and don't stand in a crowd of people.

-Stay away from all golf carts, metal fences, machinery and other metal objects.
+- Stay away from all golf carts, all metal fences, machinery and other metal objects.

 For additional protection against lightning, you may choose to design a protective system to safeguard your home.
 Any system you choose should be in accordance with guidelines set forth by groups such as Underwriter's Laboratory of Canada (ULC) and the National Fire Protection Association.
 Components of the system can include:

-Lightning rods on the roof of your home and large trees around your home to control and redirect the damaging effects of lightning.
-The lightning rod system should be installed by a ULC-listed company.
+- Lightning rods on the roof of your home and large trees around your home to control and redirect the damaging effects of lightening.
+The lightning rod system should be installed by a UL-listed company.

 - Voltage surge suppressors to limit the exposure of electronic equipment, such as computers, stereo systems and televisions, to excessive voltage spikes.

 - Surge arresters to help divert power surges along the utility lines away from source equipment.